 This desire people have to get dinner and drinks, entertainment and experiences, among people from myriad backgrounds - without even thinking about it - is reflected in the city’s venerable and burgeoning venues both.
 Indy denizens don’t hold it close to their chests anymore that the city’s culinary scene is booming.
 New eateries include Tinker Street on the border of Herron-Morton Place and Old Northside neighborhoods; Repeal (pictured) in Fletcher Place; and Pioneer in Fountain Square draw a blend of patrons every night.
 They’ve come alongside relative dining-out institutions such as Bluebeard in Fletcher Place.

-It’s cliché to say, but yes, LGBT persons’ palates are sophisticated.
+Many in the LGBTQ community pride themselves on having a sophisticated palate.
 They’re adventurous.
 There’s also the so-called meat-and-potatoes set within that community.
 (I know, as I’ve dated some of those people.)
 For those types - lovers of well-crafted pizzas, burgers, and chicken dishes - the likes of Mass Ave’s Bru Burger and Goodfellas Pizzeria satiate the need.
 New to Fountain Square, Kuma’s Corner does the same - with a heavy-metal motif (that Black Sabbath Burger!) and quite possibly The Most Polite Hirsute Bartenders You’ll Ever Meet (certainly a niche category).
 A notably tried-and-true spot such as Marco’s Restaurant & Lounge in Broad Ripple caters to this crowd as well, notably via Tuesday’s “Cheap Meat” themed nights.

 Let’s be real: Most everyone’s living and working at a frenetic pace these days.
 Every morning calls for a certain kind of “motor oil” to power through the day - namely, coffee and tea.
 Plus, when you’re traveling or vacationing, the best way to wake up and greet the itinerary (or the open-ended urban spelunking!) can be with a cup o’ joe.
 To that end, the likes of Calvin Fletcher’s (pictured) in Fletcher Place, Foundry Provisions on the aforementioned Herron-Morton/Old Northside border, and Hubbard & Cravens spots in Broad Ripple and the Wholesale District downtown (a mere block south of Monument Circle) deliver strong and varied coffee flavors and cheery service.
 Calvin Fletcher’s lands in the strongest lunch-coffee-dine-drink section of this trio.
 Foundry Provisions, near Herron High School, boasts a smart art-student scene similar to The Max on Saved by the Bell, in the best way, and the adjacent Tinker Coffee Co. stocks its shelves with great takeaway batches.
 Hubbard & Cravens puts out probably the best, purest coffee of this lot.
 Perennially gay-friendly, and at times gay-owned over the years, Henry’s on East is a vibrant yet low-key coffeehouse and bistro around the corner from Mass Ave’s weekday and nighttime hustle.
 Each of these greats greets and meets the needs of LGBTQ folks seeking to pour hot or cold java down their gullets, with assorted and remarkably fresh and tasty pastries in tow.
 Two words: joe local.